- East Midlands Development Corporation

 - This will also include a National Skills Academy, providing new training opportunities for people locally and regionally, also generating thousands of new ‘innovation hub’ jobs.
 This will be on the doorstep for people in Toton and Chilwell and just 15 minutes away for people in Eastwood.

 - Critical to the success of this development is excellent, sustainable transport.
 Green spaces with cycle and walking paths will be re-imagined to connect the Borough like never before, enhancing the natural environment and making places like the Bennerley Viaduct, accessible once again.

-- Better transport links to and from the Borough that will benefit all, thanks to the proposed HS2 hub station, major improvements of M1 Junction 25 and the A52, enabling speedier access around the country.
+- Better transport links to and from the Borough that will benefit all, thanks to major improvements of M1 Junction 25 and the A52, enabling speedier access around the country.

 - The Nottingham Express Transit (NET) Tram route will be extended to connect with the planned Toton hub station with new innovative transport connections that transform accessibility locally and regionally.

 - Protecting and enhancing the environment is at the heart of the EMDC’s approach and it is committed to protecting green spaces and our natural environment, investing in the development of green technologies and ensuring that all projects pave the way to a zero-carbon future, with the East Midlands at the forefront for the UK.